julio641742/gnome-shell-extension-reference/REFERENCE.md

 ![runDialog.js](/media/rundialog.png)
 - RunDialog: The run dialog that you get on `ALT + F2`.
 Type commands in here to have them executed.
 Also defines a couple of `special` commands:
     - lg: opens the [Looking Glass](#lookingglassjs)
     - r, restart: Restarts GNOME Shel.
-Needed if you make changes to JS files [WARNING: Wayland doesn't support this command, you need to change to Xorg Display Server when you log into your account]
+Needed if you make changes to JS files [**WARNING**: Wayland doesn't support this command, you need to change to Xorg Display Server when you log into your account]
     - rt: Reloads the shell theme
     - debugexit: Quits the shell with debug info